 In April 2016, Uber agreed to settle two class actions representing 385,000 drivers in California and Massachusetts.
 Under settlement terms, eligible drivers would have remained contractors but would have been entitled to a share of the $100 million based on the number of miles they’ve driven.
 Uber also agreed to partially fund a “Driver’s Association” and to provide more information about why some drivers are deactivated from Uber.

-Dozens of drivers who considered the deal unfair filed objections, including the lead plaintiff, driver Doug O’Connor, who fired his attorney and retained new representation.
+Dozens of drivers considered Uber’s settlement unfair and filed objections, including the lead plaintiff, driver Doug O’Connor, who fired his attorney and retained new representation.

-In a formal objection filed with the court, Mr. O’Connor said that the deal “is not in my interest or in the interest of any Uber driver.”
+In Mr. O’Connor’s formal objection filed with the court, he said that the deal “is not in my interest or in the interest of any Uber driver.”

 In August 2016, U.S. District Judge Edward Chen rejected the settlement, saying it was not “fair, adequate, and reasonable” for drivers.